MicrosoftDocs/power-automate-docs/articles/desktop-flows/work-queues-process.md

    For instance, let's say there was a requirement to enter the invoice ID into a field of a finance system as part of a process where you're automating the UI of a web or desktop app – you can call that value using **%JsonAsCustomObject.InvoiceId%** to populate a text field and push a button.

 1. Moving along, this example contains some conditional statements once it completes processing the steps and uses the data from the custom object within the subflow Fabrikam Data Entry.
-If the process runs end-to-end without encountering any input system related exceptions the **Update work queue item (Preview)** action is used to change the status of the work queue item to **Processed** and the **processing result** field can be used to input some optional notes.
+If the process runs end-to-end without encountering any input system related exceptions the **Update work queue item** action is used to change the status of the work queue item to **Processed** and the **processing result** field can be used to input some optional notes.
 If the **expires** field is left blank, the new queue item will retain the default time to live defined in the work queue properties.

    :::image type="content" source="media/work-queues/work-queue-pad-updatewqi.png" alt-text="Screenshot example of update work queue item action inputs." lightbox="media/work-queues/work-queue-pad-updatewqi.png":::